DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 Obviously, any program can be altered (regardling your needs), saved to external **.vktProgram** (_Vektor PROGRAM_) file, then possibly loaded from **.vktProgram** file.

-:information_source: Program name always follows the indicated filename when you save the current program, but with restrictive character set (see below), and limited number of characters less or equal 16.
+:information_source: Program name always follows the indicated filename when you save the current program, but with restrictive character set (see below).
+If more than 16 characters is specified as filename, the new program name is truncated to first seven characters, followed by three periods, then the last six characters of the filename.
+For example, ABCDEFGHIJKLMNOPQRST as filename gives "ABCDEF...OPQRST" as new program name.
+However, the filename itself is not affected.

 Allowed characters for **.vktProgram** filenames (by the way, for program names) are:
-- All latin letters: A..Z, a..z (lowercase letters are converted to uppercase for displayed program name)
+- All latin letters: A..Z, a..z (lowercase letters are automatically converted to uppercases for displayed program name)
 - All digits: 0..9
 - Space
 - Minus/hyphen (-)